There are key things to consider when we’re talking about investment property tax depreciation.

 The tax deductions on Plant and Equipment depreciation are most effective within the first five years and see a substantial tax saving for the homeowner.

-Even though it might seem like a detrimental reason for the homeowner occupying the property at the first instance, there are also enormous longer-term taxation benefits.
+Even though it might seem like a detrimental reason for the homeowner to occupy the property at the first instance, there are also enormous longer-term taxation benefits.

 Other benefits include first homeowners grants, as well as other Government initiatives, are also available to enable Australians to get into the property market.